-Brian Russ Law, Inc. is a United States trademark law firm centered on helping companies build and protect their brands.
-We get the need to distinguish your brand from your competition.
-A small business owner and serial entrepreneur, attorney Brian recognizes the difficulties of small business owners and how securing brand protection is vital when setting your business apart from the competition.
-Brian works with businesses across the United States of America work through common trademark issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
+Brian Russ Law, Inc. is a United States trademark legal firm fixated on helping businesses build and protect their brands.
+We understand the need to differentiate your brand from your competition.
+A small business owner and serial entrepreneur, lawyer Brian understands the difficulties of small business owners and how securing brand protection is vital when setting your business apart from the competition.
+Brian works with corporations throughout the USA work through common branding issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
 If you’re looking for top-notch trademark legal guidance in Hazleton, Pennsylvania, then you’ve come to the right place.

 Hazleton’s Trademark Attorney

 Small businesses should spend their time running their company and not getting distracted with the intricacies of trademark law, which should be left to a trademark lawyer.
 Trademark lawyers can generally do most work on a flat-fee basis and operate independently of the larger firms that bill too much for too little.
 When choosing a lawyer to protect you’re the brand of your enterprise, make sure to work with a lawyer who has no problem working in Hazleton, like Brian Russ Law, Inc.

 How Can a Trademark Law Firm Support Your Company?

 Protecting brands is a trademark attorney’s primary role.
 Companies are in the strongest position to protect their brand if they think about brand protection pre-launch or shortly after their launch.
 Our firm's seen many companies make the mistake of spending tens of thousands of dollars on merchandise and putting in hours of marketing time only to find out they can't use their preferred name.
 Intellectual property protection is a key element for startups - especially those that heavily rely on brand recognition to drive user engagement.
 Give us a call if you want to lock down your company’s name with federal trademark protection.